4 Financial Assistance Programs for Seniors and Family Caregivers

 If you or your care-receiving loved one is lucky enough to own your own home, you may be able to leverage your home equity to help pay for the cost of senior care.

-While there are many ways to go about this, home equity lines of credit are a popular option as they offer relatively low interest rates (compared to credit cards, for example) and long repayment periods (up to 20 years) that allow lots of time to pay back the balance.
+While there are many ways to go about this, home equity lines of credit are a popular option because they offer relatively low interest rates (compared to credit cards, for example) and long repayment periods (up to 20 years), which allow plenty of time to pay back the balance.

 That said, do proceed with caution.